microbecode/zk-languages/o1js/README.md

 The language can be used as stand-alone or in Mina smart contracts.

 Unfortunately, most documentation and examples are for utilizing the language as part of a Mina smart contract: stand alone usage is poorly documented.
+Most stand-alone usage docs can be found through the [recursion example](https://docs.minaprotocol.com/zkapps/tutorials/recursion).

 ## Stand-alone usage

 1. Go to folder `multiply`
 1. Install packages with `npm i`
+1. Build the project with `npx tsc`
-1. Run `node src/zkProgram.js`.
+1. Run `node build/src/zkProgram.js`.
 This generates a proof and verifies it.
 All data is output to console.

 At the time of writing, the only available verifier is the JS verifier from O(1) Labs.